Cjreynol-zz/Lambda-Calculus-Implementation/README.md

 ## Run
 Running the lambdaCalc executable will bring up a prompt to enter in a lambda term to be reduced.
-Lambdas are represented by `\` characters and terms are written using standard De Bruijn syntax, where the variables are natural numbers that reference their binder.

-Application is implicit, but there are cases where the parser fails to recognize valid terms or improperly parses others.
-To avoid this problem, fully parenthesize all of the terms you provide as input.
-For example, `(\.00)\.0` is valid, but should be entered as `(\.00)(\.0)` to avoid any errors.
+From the parser documentation:

+> No spaces, '\\.' to represent lambda binders.
+Vars are represented as
+> natural numbers referencing their binder.
+That binder could be implicit
+> with free variables in the terms.
+Application is implicit with adjacent
+> terms, and parenthesis can be used to end the binding scope of a lambda.
+>
+> For example:
+>
+> `\.00` is equivalent to `(\.(0 0))` while `(\.0)0` is equivalent to
+> `(\.0) 0)`, which is a beta redex.

 After a term is entered, if it terminates a reduction sequence to its normal form will be displayed.
+Non-terminating terms cause an infinite loop